project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

   </tr>
  </table>

-### How to add a page or a section?

-To ensure that Sunbird users benefit enhancing the knowledge base is of primary importance

-1. Follow all steps in the **Reporting an Issue** section

-2. While adding the issue description, mention that you would like to contribute by adding a page or section before you submit the issue

-3. Make a note of the issue number so that you can track your issue for future references.

-4. The team assigns the issue to you and provides you with a link to an editable blank .md file.

-5. Click the link and follow instructions from Step 2 viz Step 6  from the **Editing an Existing Page** section.

-**Note**: When executing instruction step:5 , append the issue number to the file name title.
-For example; # 25

-After your contributions are published on the Sunbird website, you will be included as a Sunbird documentation contributors list.

 ## How to report an issue?

 There could be inconsistencies in formatting, gaps in information that you notice (but cannot fix), etc. In such cases all you need to do is report the issue .